Last Updated on 2025-04-16 by Jorge Bastos

 It is also important to note that there is a limit of 3000 people per morning/afternoon.

-Best time to do the Mondego walkways
+The best time to do the Mondego walkways

 Who can do this hike?

-However, no one is obliged to do the full route.
+However, no one is obliged to do the whole route.
 If you have children or people less used to walking, you can, for example, start in Videmonte and go back when you finish the first section of walkways.

 Or, start in Videmonte and go as far as Vila Soeiro.
 It’s still 9 km, but it’s practically downhill and avoids the final ascent of the Caldeirão dam stairs.
-Finally, and if you just want to take a short walk, you can just go down the steps of the dam and then return.
+Finally, if you want to take a short walk, you can just go down the steps of the dam and then return.
 There’s a nice waterfall halfway.

 What to take to the Mondego walkways?

-• Plenty of water (at least 1l per person, but in summer, take much more);
+- Plenty of water (at least 1l per person, but in summer, take much more);

-• Snacks/lunch to eat along the walk; There are no cafes or any way to buy water or food along the route;
+- Snacks/lunch to eat along the walk; There are no cafes or any way to buy water or food along the route;

-• Comfortable walking shoes;
+- Comfortable walking shoes;

-• Comfortable clothes;
+- Comfortable clothes;

-• Swimwear, sunglasses, hat, and sunscreen in summer;
+- Swimwear, sunglasses, hat, and sunscreen in summer;

-• Warm clothing in winter.
+- Warm clothing in winter.
 Don’t forget that in the mountains, the weather changes very quickly;

-• Small backpack to carry all this;
+- Small backpack to carry all this;

 How to go to the Mondego walkways?